DanGiaime/IGME.220.01/Rules.md

 Combat happens in two stages:

-1. The attacking squad adds its attack value to the _tiles_ bonus values and deals that much damage to the defending squad.
+1. The attacking squad adds its ATK value to the _tiles_ bonus values and deals that much damage to the defending squad.
-2. The defending squad, __if still alive__, adds its attack value to the _tiles_ bonus and deals that much damage to the attacking squad.
+2. The defending squad, __if still alive__, adds its ATK value to the _tiles_ bonus and deals that much damage to the attacking squad.

 For example, if a squad of 4 mechs attack a squad of 2 infantry, and both do not have any tile modifiers: